wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    No multiple choice questions.

    PROTIP: The Linux Foundation exam focuses on "pure" commands only and excludes add-ons such as OpenStack.

+<a target="_blank" href="https://medium.com/@krystiannowaczyk/how-i-passed-the-cka-certified-kubernetes-administrator-exam-f94b11566528">"How I passed the CKA (Certified Kubernetes Administrator) Exam"</a> by Krystian Nowaczyk (who maintains https://github.com/ramitsurana/awesome-kubernetes) provides a list of resources he used.

 ## Free Playpen